 - Gruel that had been heated would allow faster/better fermentation of the gruel.

-- Oh yeah – somehow, someone figured out how to make bread – which can be thought of as very weak , solidified beer – but we will leave subject to a bangkokbreadguru – should any such luminary individual emerge.
+- Oh yeah – somehow, someone figured out how to make bread – which can be thought of as very weak , solidified beer – but we will leave that subject to a bangkokbreadguru – should any such luminary individual ever emerge.

 - Eventually. someone left the fermented gruel in an enclosed vessel, and then tasted it – and discovered the first alcoholic beverage.
 Figuring that this new discovery might have some promise, the lucky soul to whom this fortuitous accident occurred began experimenting – and learned that the best results came from boiling the grain in water, then “seeding” it with a small amount of previously fermented gruel, then sealing the “wort” up in a vessel that was sealed almost tight – and leaving it alone for an extended period (ten days).
 The result: nectar of the gods!

 - Shortly thereafter, the first pub probably opened, and a year later, the pub owner had been appointed chief of the clan,by affirmation.
 Or not … I dunno.

 - But – bread and beer were two keys to the creation of the first civilizations.
 The earliest known writing, cuneiform from Mesopotamia, contains recipes for brewing beer, and includes accounting entries for beer production and distribution.

 So – at the first level – because we all descended from the tribes and clans that became agrarian – we have beer in our roots.